 Costochondritis is where costal cartilage in the area between your ribs and breastbone (known as the costochondral and costosternal joints) has become inflamed.

 Although painful, it is not a serious condition and in most cases the condition gets better on its own within six to eight weeks.
 We can go months on end without a flare up, then BAM!
 It hits you!

 Costochondritis causes chest pain which is usually felt at the front of the chest.
 Typically, it’s a sharp, stabbing pain and can be quite severe.
 Some people may feel an aching pain.

 For some people, it feels like they can’t take a deep breathe, others feel like they could be having a heart attack (and so on top of the chest pain, anxiety as well!)
-And it goes hand in hand with fibro and CFS as one of the many co-existing conditions as well – 200 !).
+Costochondritis also goes hand in hand with fibromyalgia and CFS as one of the many co-existing conditions as well – 200 !).

-(I have been lucky enough to be able to continue to try new products and supplements (that are in no way sponsored btw!) and believe that the best word, as always, is word of mouth (or in this case, word of blog! :)).
+I have been lucky enough to be able to continue to try new products and supplements and believe that the best word, as always, is word of mouth (or in this case, word of blog! :)).
 Of course I always read reviews – and know what works for me, might not work for others.

-However, all of the products I do list aren’t only tried by myself, but over the years, I have bought many a heating pad for friends and shipped Salonpas patches across the world – as well as use in our own home.
-So, they are tried and tested by me (and my friends and family, too!) x
+However, all of the products I do list aren’t only tried by myself, as well as over the years I have bought many a heating pad for friends and shipped Salonpas patches across the world – as well as use in our own home.

 As Dr Harris McIlwain says in one of the best books I have found for fibromyalgia, The Fibromyalgia Handbook, is that the ‘best’ thing for us to do is to use ‘Moist Heat’, (which is a shower, bath, steam…).
 Twice a day, for 15-20 minutes at a time.